-Accommodation with a private entrance on the lower floor of the farmers’ house.
-Double/twin and triple rooms with private bathrooms.
+Accommodation with a private entrance for up to twelve people in made-up beds or as sleeping bag spaces on the lower floor of the farmers’ house.
+Double / twin and family rooms with shared or en-suite bathrooms.
 Cooking facilities, living room with TV, and a dining/sun room with a beautiful view over the countryside and to the mountains.

 Guests have access to well-equipped cooking facilities.
 Meals available if pre-ordered.
 The nearest supermarket and restaurants are in village Hvolsvöllur (24 km / 15 mi).